Short-Term Rental Turnover Improvements That Can Help Guest Experience

 Smoke and Carbon Monoxide Detectors

 Smoke detectors should be installed in each bedroom, outside each sleeping area, and on every level of the home, including the basement.
-Carbon monoxide detectors are required where gas appliances, attached garages, or other CO sources are present.
-Test each detector's function regularly, replace batteries on schedule, and replace detectors that are beyond their rated service life.
-Detector placement and interconnection requirements are set by the NC Building Code and your local jurisdiction — if you are unsure whether your property meets current requirements, consult a qualified electrician or have the property inspected by your local authority.
+Carbon monoxide (CO) detectors are required where gas appliances, attached garages, or other sources of carbon monoxide are present.
+Test each detector regularly, replace batteries on schedule, and replace detectors that are past their listed service life.
+The rules for where detectors go and how they connect to each other are set by the NC Building Code and your local city or county — if you are unsure whether your property meets current rules, consult a qualified electrician or have the property inspected by your local building department.

 When to call a professional

-Electrical work — including adding or relocating outlets, installing new light fixtures, wiring a ceiling fan, replacing a panel breaker, or any work inside the electrical panel — must be performed by a properly licensed electrician.
+Electrical work — including adding or moving outlets, installing new light fixtures, wiring a ceiling fan, replacing a breaker, or any work inside the electrical breaker box — must be performed by a properly licensed electrician.
 This includes GFCI outlet installation if it involves new wiring.
 Do not attempt electrical work as a DIY project in a rental property.
 Similarly, any question about whether your smoke/CO detectors, wiring, or electrical panel meets current code should be directed to a licensed electrician or your local building department.

 GFCI Outlets

-Ground-fault circuit interrupter (GFCI) outlets are required by the NC Electrical Code in bathrooms, kitchens near sinks, garages, and outdoor areas.
-If your property was built or last updated some years ago, it may not have GFCI protection in all required locations.
+GFCI outlets — the safety outlets with "test" and "reset" buttons that shut off power if they sense a fault — are required by the NC Electrical Code in bathrooms, kitchens near sinks, garages, and outdoor areas.
+If your property was built or last updated some years ago, it may not have GFCI protection in every required spot.
 Confirm with a licensed electrician that your property meets current GFCI requirements before listing or re-listing the property.

 Secure Railings and Stair Guards

-Deck railings, interior stair railings, and guards on elevated areas should be secure, at the required height, and free of rot, loose connections, or structural damage.
-Guests who are unfamiliar with the property are at greater risk from a railing that an owner has learned to avoid.
-If you have any question about the structural adequacy of a railing or deck assembly, consult a qualified structural professional or licensed contractor before guests occupy the space.
+Deck railings, interior stair railings, and railings around raised areas should be secure, at the required height, and free of rot, loose connections, or structural damage.
+Guests who are unfamiliar with the property are at greater risk from a wobbly railing that an owner has simply learned to avoid.
+If you have any question about whether a railing or deck is strong enough, consult a qualified structural professional or licensed contractor before guests use the space.

 Projects at or above $40,000 may require a properly licensed general contractor or another compliant project structure.